aws-samples/ipfs-cluster-fargate/README.md

 # Welcome to CDK Python project for IPFS Cluster on ECS Fargate!

 A python CDK project to deploy IPFS Cluster on ECS Fargate.
-Pleare refer to the [AWS Blog](https://aws.amazon.com/blogs/containers/deploying-ipfs-cluster-using-aws-fargate-and-amazon-efs-one-zone/) for the architect design.
+Pleare refer to the [AWS Blog](https://aws.amazon.com/blogs/containers/deploying-ipfs-cluster-using-aws-fargate-and-amazon-efs-one-zone/) for more details.

 ## Architecture
 ### IPFS cluster with EFS One Zone Storage Class (Default)